Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Learning Outcomes

-- To familiarise students with the connections between law and religion.
+- Become familiar with the connections between law and religion

-- To explore the major contemporary legal debates and litigation in this area of law.
+- Explore the major contemporary legal debates and litigation in this area of law